 Scotland is famous for its traditions.
 Some Scottish traditions date back centuries, whilst others are more modern and fun.
 Have you ever wondered why we dive into the freezing cold waters of Firth of Forth on New Year’s Day?
-Perhaps you want to know why we throw large tree trunks into the air at the Highland Games?
-Or, maybe you want to know why we seem to be so obsessed with tartan?
-So, read on below to find out where our fascinating traditions originate from.
-Then, book your stay at Parliament House and visit Scotland’s wonderful capital and start a new tradition of your own.
+Or perhaps you want to know why we throw large tree trunks into the air at the Highland Games?
+Well, read on below to find out where our fascinating traditions originate from.
+Then, book your stay at Parliament House Hotel, visit Scotland’s wonderful capital and start a new tradition of your own.

 Spitting on the Heart of Midlothian in Edinburgh

 Have you ever seen someone spit on the Heart of Midlothian whilst out and about sight-seeing on the Royal Mile?
 This mosaic heart sits on the ground close to the west door of St Giles’ Cathedral on the High Street.
 The heart lies where a prison entrance once stood and marks the spot where taxes were paid and executions took place.
 The spitting tradition is said to have been started by people showing their distaste for the ghastly executions and goings-on.

 Hogmanay, First Footing and Auld Lang Syne

 Hogmanay is one our most famous and celebrated Scottish traditions.
 The origins of the event are unclear, but some say it first celebrated the passing of the Winter Solstice.
 Due to many people working over the Christmas period up until the 1950s, the winter solstice holiday would be celebrated at New Year instead.
 Here, presents would be exchanged and celebrations lasted all night.
 Today, Hogmanay is widely celebrated across Scotland and there are street parties, live music and all-night entertainment.
 The Hogmanay celebrations in Edinburgh are world renowned!